shaialon/ai-security-demos/README.md

 npm install
 ```

-If you continue to encounter issues, troubleshoot with ChatGPT :)
+If you continue to encounter issues, troubleshoot with ChatGPT or Gemini 1.5 :)

 ## License